 The British Science Fiction anthology comic 2000AD has, as of this week, reached issue 2104, which means it has overtaken War Picture Library (Amalgamated Press / Fleetway / IPC, from 1 Sep 1958 to 3 Dec 1984) in the number-of-issues stakes and thus moved into tenth place in the longevity charts.
 (I've decided to keep … Continue reading The British Comics Top-10 Longevity Chart!

+Good news, Chums!
+This Buster Family Tree has been supplanted by the newer, completer, very much up-to-dater Buster Timeline!
 Buster was a monster.
 Buster the comic, that is, not Buster the character, who was a nice kid.
-His father, on the other hand, was the monster: the alcoholic, gambling-addicted, spouse-abusing Andy Capp from the same-titled cartoon strip that's been running in the British tabloid newspapers The Mirror and The Sunday Mirror since 1957.
-Buster … Continue reading Eaglution of British Comics, part 2
+His father, on the other hand, was the monster: the alcoholic, gambling-addicted, spouse-abusing Andy Capp from … Continue reading Eaglution of British Comics, part 2